 It may not be as difficult as you may think.
 Most leader-types share some common traits.
 They may lead entirely different – they may have different causes and interests, but most leaders are motivated by similar influences.

-7 ways to motivate leaders on your team:
+7 ways to motivate leaders:

 Give them a challenge to meet